pandey-ankit/springboot-verrazzano/access-verrazzano/access-verrazzano.md

 * Kubernetes (OKE) cluster running on the Oracle Cloud Infrastructure.
 * Verrazzano installed on a Kubernetes (OKE) cluster.
-* Deployed tomcat sample application.
+* Deployed springboot sample application.

 ## Task 1: Explore the Rancher Console